ziqiq/ziqiq.github.io/resume.md

   Jan/2018 - Apr/2018, Ontario

     * Developed a tool that converts a website to a PDF using **Node.js** ([Veeva Web2PDF](https://veevaweb2pdf.com/)).
-    * Improved the performance of the web crawler with **XML** sitemap recognition functionality by around 11%.
+    * Improved the performance of the web crawler with **XML** sitemap recognition functionality.
     * Implemented a novel crawler feature that simulates user's interactions with webpages and captures dynamic web contents, including a **Chrome extension** as action editor.

 * [**IGNIS Innovation Inc.**](https://ignisinnovation.com/), Software Developer